Nominate Your Hero!

 Awards Presentation

-Awards will be presented on Friday, January 17, 2026 during PHW 21st Annual National Heart to Heart welcome dinner at the Wyndham Lake Buena Vista Disney Spring in Orlando, Florida.
+Awards will be presented on Friday, January 15, 2027 during PHW 22nd Annual National Heart to Heart welcome dinner at the Hilton St. Petersburg Bayfront in Saint Petersburg, Florida.
 PHW covers airfare, hotel accommodations and meals for award winner only, unless the award winner is a minor, then one (1) parent/guardian will also be covered.
 If you have any questions, please call 800.717.5828 or send email to contact@parentheartwatch.org.

 Past Award Winners